-2.5 SHOCK SWAPPING To confirm that both data and methods drive the differences in the BRW shock series relative to the other shocks series studied, we follow Bu et al. (2021) and swap data and methods of the NS and BRW shock series.
-Overall, we find that differences become more pronounced with the largest correlation coefficient at only 0.24 and the lowest at -0.42, as shown in table (2).
+2.5 INTERCHANGING DATA AND METHODS To confirm that both data and methods drive the differences in the BRW shock series relative to the other shocks series studied, we follow Bu et al. (2021) and interchange data and methods of the NS and BRW shock series.
+Overall, we find that differences become more pronounced with the largest correlation coefficient at 0.24 and the lowest at -0.40 as shown in table (2).

 Using the NS data-changes in five interest rate futures with maturities of a year or less-in the BRW Fama-MacBeth method produces shocks that have only a correlation coefficient of only about 0.2 with either of the original series, as shown in table (2).
-This series has the lowest correlation coefficient in the entire table, -0.42 with the MP1 shock series.
+This series has the lowest correlation coefficient in the entire table, -0.40 with the MP1 shock series.

 Panels (4e) and (5e) show that the NS data with BRW method results in distributions that are similar in the ELB and non-ELB periods.
-Because the shocks based on raw data or principal component analysis have distributions that narrow at the ELB, these findings suggest that the Fama-MacBeth method may be better suited at detecting changes in monetary policy at the ELB.
+By contrast shock series based on raw data or principal component analysis have distributions that narrow at the ELB.
 In support of these findings, figure (3) shows the average responsiveness of the five NS interest rate futures to the two-year Treasury on FOMC days is not significantly different in ELB episodes relative to non-ELB episodes.
 We do note that the responsiveness of the instruments with the shortest maturities-MP1 and MP2-is relatively lower in ELB episodes.

 Furthermore, like the original BRW shock series, the version with NS data is mostly symmetric around zero at the ELB as shown in panel (5e).
 Although the underlying short-term data may be left-censored, because the Fama-MacBeth regression calculates the differential variation across underlying instruments, it may not always prescribe a positive shock if all rates rise.
-In fact, table (2) shows that only 53% of observations are positive at the ELB compared with 78% using the original principal component analysis.
+In fact, table (2) shows that only 52% of observations are positive at the ELB compared with 78% using the original principal component analysis.
+Finally, figure (3) supports the findings of Swanson and Williams (2014) that monetary policy can still have effects at the ELB.